 - Use tissues for sneezing or coughing into and throw them away immediately.

 - If you don’t have a tissue, cough or sneeze into the crook of your arm so the germs are not sprayed out into the air for others to breathe in.

 - Avoid touching your eyes, nose and mouth to stop you spreading your germs when you touch other things.

 An epidemic is defined as a disease or health-related issue that is showing up in more cases than would normally be expected.
 A pandemic refers to a global spread of an illness or disease.
 Before scientists knew how viruses passed from one person to the next, many people died in pandemics.
 From 1918–1919, a flu pandemic known as the ‘Spanish flu’ killed between 50–100 million people across the world – that’s 2.5–5% of the total population of the world at that time!

 The COVID-19 pandemic showed how a new virus can cause extraordinary harm.
-The global scientific community work together to provide evidence-based advice for governments and communities to follow and to devise with vaciines.
+The global scientific community worked together to provide evidence-based advice for governments and communities to follow and to develop vaccines.

 Take a look at vaccination – this is a way of preventing some diseases by using your immune system to protect you.
 Discover more about the history of vaccination, as well as current immunisation in New Zealand.